carlypeyton/Employee-Directory/README.md

 ## Project Description

+This Employee Directory, built using React.js, allows the user to search through hundreds of employees, searching for or filtering employees by name.

 ### Business Context

 An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
 It would be particularly helpful to be able to filter employees by name.

 ### User Story